Isaa-c/AIROTIX/README.md

 Connect the system to Wi-Fi using the credentials in thingProperties.h.

-Licensing
-This project is released under the MIT License.
-Contributions are welcome.

 Acknowledgements
 This project was developed with the goal of supporting public health awareness and environmental transparency.
 It is designed for scalability, educational use, and institutional deployment.